neilbrown/edlib/README.md

 -------

 A keymap is a mapping from command names to commands.
-While a pane hander could use any mapping it likes, the keymap implemented in edlib has one small advantage in that a range of strings can be mapped to a command, then exceptions can be recorded.
+While a pane handler could use any mapping it likes, the keymap implemented in edlib has one small advantage in that a range of strings can be mapped to a command, then exceptions can be recorded.